MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/learn-self-service-portal.md

  ![Diagram of the sm&#45;ssp&#45;scenario&#45;11.](./media/learn-self-service-portal/deploy-sm-ssp-scenario-11.png)

 #### Basic authentication
- For a double\-hop scenario, Windows Authentication won't work so it must be disabled.
+ For a double\-hop scenario, Windows Authentication won't work; so it must be disabled.
 Enable and configure basic authentication.

  ![Diagram of the sm&#45;ssp&#45;scenario&#45;12.](./media/learn-self-service-portal/deploy-sm-ssp-scenario-12.png)